MuseofMoose/Resume/ReadMe.md

 I am a full-stack software engineer with two years of full-time experience working with PHP, PHPUnit, AngularJS, JavaScript, Jasmine, MySQL, and several other technologies.

+As someone involved in many different parts of the development cycle, I’m a firm believer in integrating tools and strategies to improve the quality and efficacy of my team.

 In my free time, I enjoy tinkering and learning new things.
 Whether it’s maintaining an [open-source AngularJS directive](https://github.com/MuseofMoose/SearchSelect), building a [command-line over-world game](https://github.com/MuseofMoose/Terminal_Overworld_Game) in Ruby, or even just learning the ins and outs of a new video game, I am always eager to figure out and improve how things work.

 ##Projects and Experience